 Create a custom assignment that contains activities that provide direct instruction of a concept to support flipping your instruction.

 Create a New Assignment

-1. From the Instruction tab, click on the Create New button.
+1. From the Create tab, click on the Instruction button then click Create New.

 2. Select the subject for the content search: